Noncollision Singularities in a Planar Four-body Problem: Acknowledgement

 \section{Acknowledgement}

-My deepest thanks go to my former thesis advisor Prof. Dmitry Dolgopyat who spent one year checking all the details of the paper (but the author is responsible for all mistakes, if any).
-Without his enormous intelligence and time input, constant encouragement and financial support, the work can not be completed.
-This work is supported by NSF Grant \#1101635 while the author worked as a RA of Prof. Dolgopyat, and NSF Grant \#0932078, while the author was in residence at the Mathematical Science Research Institute in Berkeley, California, during the semester of optimal transport/mathematical general relativity."
+The author would like to thank his thesis advisor Prof. Dmitry Dolgopyat who spent one year checking all the details of the paper.
+Without his enormous intelligence and time input, constant encouragement and financial support, the work could not have been completed.
+The author would also like to express his deep gratitude to Professor Joseph Gerver who also carefully checked all the details of the paper and gave numerous suggestions which significantly improve the readability of the paper.
+The author is supported by NSFC (Significant project No.11790273) in China and Beijing Natural Science Foundation (Z180003).